our local area

 It is important that our children know and understand their own community and also the communities of those further afield.
 Below are some local and distant community groups and organisations we work closely with.

-- Although we are not a church school, we value the links we have with our local churches which include St. Mary's Willesborough, Christchurch Willesborough, The New Frontiers and Willesborough Baptist Church; we love it when Reverend John and Captain Graham come in to celebrate assembly with us
+- Although we are not a church school, we value the links we have with our local churches which include St. Mary's Willesborough, Christchurch Willesborough, The New Frontiers and Willesborough Baptist Church; we love it when Revered Watson, Sam or Mark come in to celebrate assembly with us

 - We work closely with Surestart and local Pre-schools

 - We link with local organisations and businesses to enhance children's learning such as the RSPCA, Ashford Designer Outlet, The William Harvey, our local Green Party Councillors, the Co-op, post office, fire service, ambulance service, police, Brabourne care home and many others